two-heart/dumpling-artifact-evaluation/README.md

 # Dumpling: Fine-grained Differential JavaScript Engine Fuzzing

-This document will walk you trough replicating the results from our paper: Dumpling: Fine-grained Differential JavaScript Engine Fuzzing published in NDSS'25.
+This document will walk you through replicating the results from our paper: Dumpling: Fine-grained Differential JavaScript Engine Fuzzing published in NDSS'25.

 The project is composed of a customized version of V8 and Fuzzilli based on the following base commits:
 * V8 base commit: 6e70dc9e73af2a930074f4f000864fbc65515b74